-A woman who said she was texting while driving drunk and high when she killed a couple on a motorcycle was sentenced Friday to 20 years in prison.
+A woman who was texting while driving drunk and high when she killed a couple on a motorcycle was sentenced Friday to 20 years in prison.

 Douglas District Court Judge Shay Whitaker sentenced Athina Munoz, 28, to 10 years each on two counts vehicular homicide – DUI to be served in the Department of Corrections for the deaths of Brian Lehner, 58, and Jacquie Lehner, 56, of Parker.

 On Feb.
 27, 2016, Munoz was driving a 1997 Honda Accord sedan southbound on Colorado 83 south of Franktown.
 She veered into oncoming traffic and hit the northbound motorcycle the Lehners were driving.